deepak2all/SpringBoot-Configurations/README.md

 ## Description:
-Best proactices to keep the configurations in Microservice World
+Best proctices to keep the configurations in Microservice World

 ## Goals